cmdcolin/SnpEff/src/docs/snpsift/extractfields.md

 22	17072674	G	A	downstream_gene_variant
 22	17072747	T	C	missense_variant
 ```
-Now we obtain one effect per line, while all other parameters in the line are repeated across mutiple lines (e.g. there are two chr22:17071756 lines, one for each variant annotation).
+Now we obtain one effect per line, while all other parameters in the line are repeated across multiple lines (e.g. there are two chr22:17071756 lines, one for each variant annotation).

 !!! info
     Note that in SnpSift, we used `-` as input file name, which denotes STDIN.